Skip to main content

 All of our campaigning helped to put the issue to the top of the political agenda and made the government listen to our calls to unfreeze housing benefit.

-In his autumn statement in November 2023, the chancellor finally announced that, from April 2024, LHA rates will be restored and housing benefit will be unfrozen.
-This will be a massive relief to millions of private renters and will start bringing down the number of people who are homeless living in temporary accommodation.
+In his autumn statement in November 2023, the chancellor, Jeremy Hunt, finally announced that from April 2024, LHA rates would be restored and housing benefit be unfrozen.
+This was a massive relief to millions of private renters and has started to bring down the number of people who are homeless living in temporary accommodation.

-But, we won’t stop here as we know that there is still more work to do.
+But, we won’t stop campaigning as we know that there is still more work to do.
 This is because:

-So, we will be putting pressure on whoever is next in government after the general election to make sure housing benefit remains a real lifeline against homelessness.
+So, we will be putting pressure on the new government to make sure housing benefit remains a real lifeline against homelessness.

 Other campaigns that need your support